Information included here may be helpful as you plan your visit.

 Parking and Special Needs

 Saturday's ceremony will take place in Cameron Indoor Stadium with a reception to follow in the Fox Student Center at The Fuqua School of Business.
-Students and their guests should park in the Whitford lot or Science Drive lot.
-Additional parking and overflow parking will also be available.

 Sunday's ceremony will take place in Wallace Wade Stadium.
 Uniformed University personnel will be available throughout the campus to assist with parking.
 Suggested parking lots include: Whitford Drive, Science Drive, Highway 751, Green Zone (along Frank Bassett Drive), and Wannamaker.
 Accessible drop-off areas for individuals with disabilities can be found at the Wallace Wade North Gate (Whitford Drive to Cameron Indoor Stadium), and Wallace Wade East Gate (Wannamaker drive behind indoor tennis venue).
 Golf carts will also be available in the parking lots to assist with transport.